someparty/someparty/source/articles/2023-10-23-the-game-we-never-win.html.markdown

 ###[Nüshu](https://nushu.bandcamp.com/): *Nüshu*
 ==Preview and purchase at [Bandcamp](https://nushu.bandcamp.com/album/n-shu)==

 Montreal post-punk / garage act [Nüshu](https://nushu.bandcamp.com/) returned this month with a self-titled full-length, their first since 2019's *Sexe Étranger*.
 A quartet, the group features Lydia Champagne on drums, guitarists Jean-Philippe Fréchette (aka [Navet Confit](https://navetconfit.bandcamp.com/)) and Jerry Lee Boucher, and bassist/vocalist/lyricist Jessica Pion.
-That sentence is likely a gross over-simplification of everyone's roles, as there's a swath of weird and wonderful instrumentation throughout the sonically busy *Nüshu*.
+That sentence is likely a gross over-simplification of everyone's roles, as there's a swath of weird and wonderful instrumentation throughout the aurally busy LP.
 The quartet recorded this past January at the Sushi Cat Studio in Montreal, with Confit and Boucher handling production duties.
 I was a big proponent of *Sexe Étranger*, and this set, tightly wound, angular, and at times loud-as-hell, feels like a worthy follow-up.

 You can find a hypnotic video for the track "La comète ne pouvait être observée sur l'île mais plusieurs vacanciers manquèrent de savoir-vivre" on [YouTube](https://youtu.be/wdZVyWhZdyE?si=0GDrUH1PPl-VA1xU), directed by Lydia Champagne.